Taking care of your mate on their first trip or pill

 Founder & CEO, Global Drug Survey

-If you are worried that drugs might be bad idea for that person, then you should share your concerns with honesty compassion, and gently refuse.
+If you are worried that drugs might be a bad idea for that person, then you should share your concerns with honesty, compassion and gently refuse.
 Of course, if they still take the drug you can be present and take care of them, but you don’t have be the one to facilitate it.

-You should ever encourage anyone to take a drug, but if they decide they want to then the more they know about what they are taking, how to take it and with you as their mate knowing what to watch out for, the safer we believe they will be.
+You should ever encourage anyone to take a drug but if they decide that’s what they want to do, then the more they know about what they are taking, how to take it and with you as their mate knowing what to watch out for, the safer we believe they will be.
 We hope this information can be used to increase awareness about the potential risks of first time use, in order to reduce negative outcomes.

 If you would like to find out about harm reduction strategies most commonly adopted by people who use drugs around the world, check out the Global Drug Survey Highway Code – the guide to safer, more enjoyable drug use.